watusi/jquery-mobile-iscrollview/README.md

 ####pullDownClass

-A CSS class, or a space-separated list of classes, which (in a future widget version) will be added to the pull-down element, if any.

-Currently, you need to add this class to your markup yourself.

 If this class is found within the scroller, and the `topOffset` option value is not set or is zero, then the `topOffset` will be set to the height of the pull-down element.
+As well, the widget makes modifications to the pulldown element's CSS.

+Default: `"iscroll-pulldown"`

 ####pullUpClass

-A CSS class, or a space-separated list of classes, which (in a future widget version) will be added to the pull-up element, if any.

-Currently, this option is not used.
+If this class is found within the scroller, and the `bottomOffset` option value is not set or is zero, then the `bottomOffset` will be set to the height of the pull-up element.
+As well, the widget makes modifications to the pullup element's CSS.

+Default: `"iscroll-pullup"`

+####pullUpSpacerClass

+If you use a pull-up block, then the widget will create a special pull-up spacer, to insure that the pull-up appears hidden below the bottom of the scroller window until manually scrolled, even if the content is shorter than the height of the wrapper.

+In case you need to apply some CSS to this spacer, it's assigned a class.

+Default: `"iscroll-pullup-spacer`

+####scrollerContentClass

+Normally (unless override with `createScroll="false"`) the widget creates a protective `<div>` around your scroller content.
+It also wraps the pull-down and/or pull-up blocks, if present.
+This is so that you don't have to create this `<div>` in your HTML if you are scrolling multiple elements.
+The widget adds a class to this `<div>`.

+Default: `"iscroll-scroller-content"`

 ####adaptPage